gtzjh/mymodels/README.md

 ### 🛠️ Supported Models

-Click the link to see the official documentation.
+*Click the following links in the second column to see the official documentation.*

 #### For Regression Tasks
 | `model_name` | Models|